 His music style is some fusion with Alternative Rap and Indie Rock, with pop, hip-hop and emo style influences.
 He frequently utilizes special effects and electronic sounds which adds a new layer of sound to his music.
 You’ll also often hear the chords of electric rhythm guitar and resonant keyboard melodies, along with a variety of sounds in the percussion section.

-This song is about struggling with alcoholism, particularly with his mother.
+This song is about his mother’s struggles with alcoholism.

-It’s written from a child’s perspective (“I got school in an hour and I still need breakfast,”) which adds a whole new layer to the meaning.
+It’s written from a child’s perspective (“I got school in an hour and I still need breakfast,”) which adds a whole new layer to the meaning as it is especially traumatizing for a child to have to witness they’re parent in such a state.

 The most intimate part is when he describes the effects of his mother’s actions; for example the line “‘I hate when you mumble, please come to your senses.” and “This coca-cola got you trippin onto the kitchen counter.
 Can you drink some water?”